All right, our two Sean Hannity show toll-free at 800-941-Sean.

 He's running for the Republican nomination for Senate in Pennsylvania on the other side.

-Then your call is 800-941-SEAN as we continue.
+Then your call is 800-941-SHAWN as we continue.

-All right, we continue with Republican Senate candidate, Dr. Oz is with us from Pennsylvania.
+All right, we continue with Republican Senate candidate Dr. Oz is with us from Pennsylvania.

-What is the America first conservative agenda for this country?
+What is the America First conservative agenda for this country?

 Life, liberty, and the pursuit of happiness.

-Life, because I believe it starts at conception, you protect it uh through childhood, so you nurture children and don't sh put in their minds ideas that they're not ready to hear around sexuality and critical race theory, then you train children uh to be able to go off to higher education or career tech, uh, you know, really be able to work as soon as they get out of school.
+Then you train children to be able to go off to higher education or career tech, really be able to work as soon as they get out of school.

 You teach them the value of building friendships and more importantly, covenants about marriage.

-Make children because we're not making enough in America.
+Make children, because we're not making enough in America.

 Be proud that we have a big future.